biocore/qiime/doc/scripts/cluster_jobs.rst

 **Description:**

-This script has not been implemented in QIIME-0.91, but will be implemented in QIIME-1.0 and will only be necessary for running scripts in parallel.
+This script has not been implemented in this release, but will be implemented in QIIME-1.0 and will only be necessary for running scripts in parallel.